andrew-siu12/andrew-siu12.github.io/_posts/2019-09-04-Customer-Churn-Prediction-with-PySpark.md

 ```
 We first label encode os, browser and browser version features and use pipeline to process these features.
 Then we handle numerical features by concatenting to feature vectors and scale all these columns to have mean 0 and standard deviation 1.
 Avoid numerical instabilities due to large values.
 We then concatenate the categorical features and numerical features into one feature column.

+## Metrics Selection
+The accuracy metrics is not particular useful for imbalanced class.
+So we look into precision, recall and f1 score as well.
+However, we can create a fake "classifier" that ignore all the inputs and always return the same prediction: "churn".
+The recall of this classifier is going to be 1 as we correcly classified all churn users, but precision is close to zero.
+So F1 score is more appropiate choice to evaluate the performance of the model as it considers both precision and recall.
+So if F1 score is high, both precision and reacll of the classifier must be high as well.

 ## Base Models
 We fitted logistic regression, Random Forest and Gradient bossting classifier with default parameter.
-The accuracy metrics is not particular useful for imbalanced class.
-So we look into precision, recall and f1 score as well.
 The table summarised the scores for these classifiers.

 | Classifier      | accuracy | precision| recall | f1 score|
 | -------------   |:--------:| --------:| ------:| -------:|